webdiscus/pug-plugin/README.md

 <a id="features" name="features" href="#features"></a>
 ## Features

+- Pug file is entry-point for all resources (styles, scripts)
-- specify Pug files in Webpack entry
+- compiles HTML files from Pug files defined in Webpack entry
-- specify source scripts and styles directly in Pug
+- extracts CSS and JS from source scripts and styles specified directly in Pug
 - generated HTML contains already hashed CSS and JS output filenames
-- resolves source files in CSS URL and extract resolved resources to output path\
+- resolves source files of URLs in CSS and extract resolved resources to output path\
   not need more additional plugin such as [resolve-url-loader](https://github.com/bholloway/resolve-url-loader)
 - support the `auto` publicPath
 - support the `pretty` formatting  of generated HTML